 To his word, I have not had an ounce of pain in my lower back since the operation that removed a couple of cysts who showed themselves on the MRI’s.
 He is my hero for sure!

-I write this because the lose of your health whether by your fault or not, is life changing and might change it to something you don’t want but maybe not.
+I write this because the loss of your health, whether by your fault or not, is life changing and might change it to something you don’t want but maybe not.

-Never give up the search for your healthy body if its is suffering because, you just might be given another chance to live it like you stole it!!!
+Never give up the search for your healthy body if it is suffering because you just might be given another chance to live it like you stole it!!!